PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation.rst

         }

-<p class="callout info">Manual targets can be added.
-One pitfall is that the apriltag ID MUST be set when constructing. ex new VisionTargetSim( targetpose3d, TargetModel.kTag16h5, ID)</p>
+.. note:: Manual targets can be added.
+One pitfall is that the apriltag ID MUST be set when constructing. ex ``new VisionTargetSim( targetpose3d, TargetModel.kTag16h5, ID)``

 Example of a manual target being added